 Nancy made her Muni debut as Julie La Vergne in 1980's Show Boat.
 Since then, she has performed many roles over the years.
 She has played such roles as Eva Perón in 1985's Evita, Aldonza in 1992's Man of La Mancha, The Witch in 1991's Into the Woods, Dorothy Brock in 1988's 42nd Street and Countess Charlotte Malcolm in 2001's A Little Night Music.
 In addition to performing, Nancy has also vocal directed, costumed and even served on the Muni's Board of Managers.
 Nancy's last appearance on the Muni stage was as Mrs. Potts in 2005's Disney's Beauty and the Beast.

-Sherry’s involvement with Muni began when her dad, Bill Rothman was cast as Harry MacAfee in the test run of Bye Bye Birdie in Douglas Park in 1964.
+Sherry began her involvement with Muni when her dad, Bill Rothman, was cast as Harry MacAfee in the 1964 run of Bye Bye Birdie in Douglas Park.
 Sherry made her onstage debut in 1971’s Fiddler on the Roof.
 Sherry was also involved in SMOYAAB (Springfield Muni Opera Young Adult Advisory Board).
 Over the years, Sherry has performed in many shows.
 She has also performed in the orchestra for several shows.

 Doug has been heavily involved with the Muni for so long that when you try to think of people involved with the organization, Doug is probably one of the first people that comes to mind.
-Doug has been involved with many Muni shows since working backstage the 1966 season.
-He made his onstage debut the following year in the chorus of Guys and Dolls.
-He has performed in, musical directed, and directed many shows over the years.
+Doug began working backstage during the 1966 season.
+He made his stage debut the following year in the chorus of Guys and Dolls.
+He has been a performer, musical director and director for many shows over the years.
 Through his partnership with Gary Shull, he has co-directed favorites such as Anything Goes, The Producers and Nice Work If You Can Get It.
 Doug says his favorite role thus far has been playing God in Children of Eden.

 Steve is currently the Chair of the Muni’s Board of Trustees.
 Steve made his Muni stage debut in Li’l Abner in 1970 and has been involved ever since.
 Steve has directed several productions and performed in many more, in addition to serving on the Board of Managers and later the Board of Trustees.

 Dennis has been involved with the Muni ever since being cast in 1967’s Camelot.
 He loves to tell people how he got to “hold a spear.”
-Dennis’s mother Virginia followed him onstage and was in the cast of a number of shows.
+Dennis’s mother, Virginia, followed him onstage and was in the cast of a number of shows.
 Over the years, Dennis has performed in, assistant directed, co-directed, stage managed, and produced a number of shows.
-Most of Dennis’s roles were in the chorus due to being a male dancer.
+Most of Dennis’s roles were in the chorus due to to the fact that he could dance well.
 He says that the chorus is where “you have the most fun.”
-Dennis was also a longtime Board of Managers member serving several stints as President.
+Dennis was also a longtime Board of Managers member including serving as president several times.
 He is now a member of the Board of Trustees.

 Paul’s involvement with Muni began when he and his sister Cathy were cast by Don Bailey in 1969’s Gypsy.
-Paul’s mother, Jane, who had a theatre background, became involved with Muni, too, and directed many shows.
-Paul has performed in, directed or designed many Muni shows over the years.
-He has designed some of the biggest sets that the Muni has had, such as the set for Titanic, a show he also directed.
-Paul also served a period on the Board of Managers and was President.
+Their mother, Jane, had a theatre background, so she became involved with Muni, too, directing many shows.
+Paul has performed in, directed, or designed many Muni shows over the years, including some of the biggest sets that the Muni has had, the set for Titanic, a show he also directed.
+Paul served a period on the Board of Managers and was President.

 Nataylee is one of Muni’s success stories being a card carrying member of Actors’ Equity, the union for professional stage actors.
 Nataylee made her Muni debut in Annie in 1998 and has performed in a number of our shows.
 She now lives in New York City and has worked professionally in a number of productions.